Part One: The Return of Wicker

 I love it so much as it has a vintage and historic feel, but it also injects a casual nature to a room.
 Because of the surge in Bohemian chic style, wicker has emerged as a youthful trend for sure.
 Macrame wall hangings, with their woven texture, are riding a big wave right now.
 But, to me, macrame feels very Mrs. Roper, as I’ve written about before.
 Wicker in a room can give that same youthful mood and texture as macrame, but with a more timeless appeal.
 Long after the macramé becomes passe, wicker will be timeless.

 Wicker also gives the same appearance as painted wooden furniture and maintains a more traditional aesthetic.
 In formal rooms, a finely woven basket to hold a plant or magazines would inject a more relaxed, casual feel, playing into the current trend.
-At Boxwood Hill, we have put Dixie’s dog bed into a wicker tray intended for a table top and voila, custom dog bed!
+At Boxwood Hill in Nashville, we have put Dixie’s dog bed into a wicker tray intended for a table top and voila, custom dog bed!

 I have used wicker chairs as a counterpoint to other formal furniture in my rooms for years.
 This helps bring down a formal tone and turns up a more welcoming mood in an otherwise stuffy décor.
 I find when I am decorating for clients with great collections of porcelain, the texture of wicker softens all of the dishware, making it more approachable for guests who may find such collections stuffy.